BHoM/.github/profile/README.md

 ## Welcome to the BHoM!

-The BHoM (Buildings and Habitats object Model) is a collaborative project for the AEC (Architecture, Engineering and Construction) industry, targeting the Built Environment and human Habitats.
+The BHoM (Buildings and Habitats object Model) is a collaborative project for the AEC (Architecture, Engineering and Construction) industry that aims to improve how we design the Built Environment and human Habitats.

 BHoM is a collection of schemas, functionality and interoperability infrastructure, developed with the aim of improving the way we work and communicate in AEC.
 BHoM is crafted as transdisciplinary, software-agnostic and office/region/country-invariant.
 BHoM is powered by an active, diverse community and a wide range of contributors.
 The whole BHoM project uses an open-source model for project architecture, co-creation and planning.
 Please explore, experiment and contribute to both the source code and the documentation!
 Open-source  means we can feed off and pool our disparate knowledge, experience and expertise towards a common goal – better design and a better Built Environment and Habitats for everyone.